zmalone/chef-web-docs/source/compliance-remediate/rhel/index.md

 **run chef-client**<br>[chef-client](https://docs.chef.io/chef_client.html) runs on a node.
 It downloads the latest cookbooks from Chef server and then applies them.
 You can set up `chef-client` to run on-demand, periodically, or in response to a change.

-**scan & verify**<br>After `chef-client` runs on your node, you rerun your compliance scans and verify that the compliance failure was correctly remediated.
+**scan & verify**<br>After `chef-client` runs on your node, you re-run your compliance scans and verify that the compliance failure was correctly remediated.

 In this tutorial, you'll implement this workflow to resolve the failure to the **Set SSH Protocol to 2** rule you saw in the previous tutorial.
 You'll start by remediating the failure locally on a virtual machine.
 Then you'll upload your cookbooks to the Chef server, run `chef-client` on your node, and rescan your node.